davmhelm/azure-firewall-stop-start-azcli/README.md

 Hopefully, someday the Azure CLI for firewalls will include native support for an allocate and deallocate command (or start and stop like for VMs).

 My current implementation of Allocate is not as performant as the PowerShell approach because I'm having to make multiple update calls.
 I could figure out how to format the JSON properties and arrays ahead of time so I'd only make one call to `az network firewall update` in any scenario.
-But I'd probably be better served learning how to write the commands in Azure CLI natively. :smile:
+But I'd probably be better served learning how to develop native Azure CLI commands to perform these two operations. :smile:

 # Scripts
 These scripts assume you're running in a Bash shell.
 They won't work on Windows CMD, and haven't been tested with any other shells (zsh, ksh, etc.)